openownership/data-standard/docs/schema/concepts.rst

 To explore the structure of the data model in full use the :doc:`Schema browser <schema-browser>`.
 Or read the :any:`Schema reference <schema-reference>` for detailed definitions and requirements for each object and field.

 The objects and fields of the data model allow you to represent a range of real-world situations.
-Explore related requirements in the :ref:`tech-guidance` section.
+Explore related requirements in the :any:`modelling-requirements` section.